 Equally or perhaps even more relevant to this article, I also have experience as a college teacher, and a life experience in which nearly 70 of my 84 years have been spent in and around New York, observing and talking with my fellow New Yorkers.

 Finally, I have a desire to illuminate the increasingly agitated present by placing it in a more dispassionate and socio-economic or historical context.
 Perhaps the fact that I have no direct stake in the outcome is the reader's best guarantee that I can be fair to all parties.
 And perhaps nothing and nobody can guarantee that.

-The problem is one of long standing, in the sense that historically very few Latino or African-American students have been able to gain admission to these specialized high schools – despite the fact that in since the later 1950s, these two minority groups together have become more than half of the city's population.
+The problem is one of long standing, in the sense that historically -- and with only limited periods of exception ---very few Latino or African-American students have been able to gain admission to these specialized high schools – despite the fact that in since the later 1950s, these two minority groups together have become more than half of the city's population.

 The three original "elite" schools – Stuyvesant High School, the Bronx High School of Science, and Brooklyn Technical High School-- were founded between 1904 and 1938.
 For the earlier part of their existences, their student bodies were predominantly white -- and predominantly Jewish.